;

 Applying for Graduation

-Students should contact the graduate advisor to confirm that all requirements for the M.A. degree have been met and to complete the Graduate Division "Application for the M.A.
+Students should contact the graduate advisor to confirm that all requirements for the MA degree have been met and to complete the Graduate Division "Application for the M.A.
 Degree" form.